Quick Links Within Human Subjects in Research FAQ

 Q: My co-investigator at another institution has an IRB approval from his institution.
 Do I need one?

-A. If you are actively engaged in research and are a Texas A&M investigator, you are required to obtain IRB approval.
+A. If you are engaged in research and are a Texas A&M investigator or affiliate member, you are required to obtain IRB approval from Texas A&M IRB.

 Q: Where should I store my research data and consent forms?

-A. Original copies of the research data and consent forms should be stored on Texas A&M property in the event of an audit for a minimum of seven years.
+A. Original copies of the research data and consent forms should be stored on Texas A&M property.

 Q: Is a password protected computer sufficient security for the storage of electronic data?